We are no longer accepting applications for 2022 entry

 Comment on relevance of courses you have taken at university.
 Point out any circumstances that may have effected your academic results, that you think should be considered.

 - What academic skills have you got to offer?

 Knowledge of relevant scientific topics and techniques.
-Experiences of research projects you have done.
+Experiences of research projects you have done, if you have not had opportunities to undertake research projects (for example: lack of availability at your university, caring responsibilities preventing you taking up summer research projects), explain why.
 Academic prizes you have been awarded.

 - What personal skills can you offer?